 Benefit Description You pay Preventive care medications (cont.)
-High Option Not covered: All charges • Drugs available without a prescription or for which there is a nonprescription equivalent available, (i.e., an over-the-counter (OTC) drug) unless required by law or covered by the plan • Drugs obtained at a non-Plan pharmacy except when related to out-of-area emergency care • Vitamins, unless otherwise stated (including prescription vitamins), nutritional supplements not listed as a covered benefit, and any food item, including infant formula, medical foods and other nutritional items, even if it is the sole source of nutrition except for nutritional formulas for the treatment of phenylketonuria branched chain ketonuria, galactosemia and homocystinuria when administered under the direction of a Plan doctor (please see Durable Medical Equipment section in Section 5(a)).
-Medical supplies such as dressings and antiseptics Drugs for cosmetic purposes Lost, stolen or damaged drugs • Drugs to enhance athletic performance Fertility drugs • Prophylactic drugs including, but no limited to, anti-malarials for travel Compounded bioidentical hormone replacement (BHR) therapy that includes progesterone, testosterone and/or estrogen Compounded thyroid hormone therapy Note: Over-the-counter (OTC) and appropriate prescription drugs approved by the FDA to treat nicotine dependence are covered under the Tobacco cessation program with a prescription.
-(See Section 5(a)).
-Over-the- counter (OTC) drugs will not be covered unless you have a prescription and that prescription is presented at the pharmacy and processed through our pharmacy claim system.
+High Option Basic Option Nonprescription medications unless specifically indicated elsewhere All charges All charges Fertility drugs Prophylactic drugs including, but not limited to, anti-malarials for travel • Compounded bioidentical hormone replacement (BHR) therapy that includes progesterone, testosterone and/or estrogen Compounded thyroid hormone therapy Note: Over-the-counter (OTC) and appropriate prescription drugs approved by the FDA to treat nicotine dependence are covered under the Tobacco cessation program with a prescription.
+(See Section 5(a)) OTC drugs will not be covered unless you have a prescription and that prescription is presented at the pharmacy and processed through our pharmacy claim system.